Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-A common theme of these frameworks is the rather explicit use of physics-based functional forms for the LR part of the model.
-An alternative approach to incorporate LR information relies on the definition of Long-Distance Equivariant (LODE) features\cite{grisafi_incorporating_2019, grisafi_multi-scale_2021}, that encode LR structural data in a form that mimics the asymptotic behavior of electrostatic interactions.
-Thus, even if LODE features are ``physics-inspired'' -- and can be related to explicit physical interactions when used in a linear model -- they retain the full flexibility of general ML schemes.
-Here, we generalize LODE features to mimic the asymprotic behavior of any potential with an inverse power law form beyond Coulomb interactions, and provide an efficient implementation that also includes gradients of the descriptors with respect to atomic positions, that are needed to compute forces.
-We provide a detailed mathematical analysis that allows an exact physical interpretation of the resulting LODE coefficients, and use both model problems and a diverse collection of molecular dimers to investigate the subtle balance between physical interpretability and generality of the ML model.
+Here, we generalize LODE features to mimic the asymptotic behavior of any potential with an inverse power law form beyond Coulomb interactions, and provide an efficient implementation that also includes gradients of the descriptors with respect to atomic positions, that are needed to compute forces.
+We provide a detailed mathematical analysis that allows an exact physical interpretation of the resulting LODE coefficients, and explain how the framework can also describe many-body effects beyond pair potentials.
+We finally investigate the subtle balance between physical interpretability and generality of the ML model using two families of datasets: simple toy systems and a diverse collection of molecular dimers.

-The construction of the LODE descriptors is discussed in Refs.~\cite{gris-ceri19jcp,gris+21cs}, and summarized in Fig.~\ref{fig:lode-overview}.
-The position of the atoms in a structure is encoded in a permutation-invariant way by defining a smooth atom density $\rho(\br)$ -- the same that is used to define local atom-density descriptors.
-The Coulomb-like potential $V(\br)$ generated by this density can then be computed efficiently (e.g. with an Ewald summation in reciprocal space\cite{nijboer_calculation_1957}).
-For each atom $i$, the potential around it up to some cutoff radius $r_\mathrm{cut}$ is projected onto a set of basis functions consisting of (real) spherical harmonics $Y_l^m$ specified by the angular indices $l$ and $m$, as well as radial basis functions $R_{nl}(r)$ for $n=0,1,\dots$ up to some $n_\mathrm{max}$, leading to the coefficients
+We first provide a concise summary on the construction of the LODE descriptors as is discussed in Refs.~\citenum{gris-ceri19jcp} and \citenum{gris+21cs}, and illustrated in \autoref{fig:lode-overview}.
+A self-contained and more detailed discussion can be found in \autoref{si-sec:theory} in the Supporting Information.
+The position of the atoms in a structure is encoded in a permutation-invariant way by defining a smooth atom density $\rho(\br)$ -- the same that is used to define local atom-density descriptors including the popular smooth overlap of atomic positions (SOAP) descriptor (\autoref{fig:lode-overview}a).
+The Coulomb potential $V(\br)$ generated by this density (\autoref{fig:lode-overview}b) can then be computed efficiently (e.g. with an Ewald summation in reciprocal space\cite{nijboer_calculation_1957}).
+The atom centered features for an atom $i$ are then generated by first shifting the coordinate system to its position $\br_i$, leading to the atom-centered potential $V_i(\br) = V(\br_i+\br)$.
+This potential, evaluated up to some cutoff radius $r_\mathrm{cut}$, is then projected onto a set of basis functions consisting of (real) spherical harmonics $Y_l^m$ specified by the angular indices $l=0,1,\dots,l_\mathrm{max}$ and $|m|\leq l$, as well as radial basis functions $R_{nl}(r)$ for $n=0,1,\dots,n_\mathrm{max}-1$ via the integral